Trinitramide

-Trinitramide is a compound of nitrogen and oxygen with the molecular formula N(NO2)3|auto=1.
+Trinitramide is a nitrogen oxide with the molecular formula N(NO2)3|auto=0.
 The compound was detected and described in 2010 by researchers at the Royal Institute of Technology (KTH) in Sweden.
 It is made of a nitrogen atom bonded to three nitro groups (\sNO2).

 Earlier, there had been speculation whether trinitramide could exist.
 Theoretical calculations by Montgomery and Michels in 1993 showed that the compound was likely to be stable.

 Preparation

 Trinitramide is prepared by the nitration reaction of either potassium dinitramide or ammonium dinitramide with nitronium tetrafluoroborate in acetonitrile at low temperatures.